dhutapratama/docs/eloquent.md

 <a name="global-scopes"></a>
 ### Global Scopes

 Global scopes allow you to add constraints to all queries for a given model.
-Laravel's own [soft delete](#soft-deleting) functionality utilizes global scopes to only retrieve "non-deleted" models from the database.
+Lets's own [soft delete](#soft-deleting) functionality utilizes global scopes to only retrieve "non-deleted" models from the database.
 Writing your own global scopes can provide a convenient, easy way to make sure every query for a given model receives certain constraints.

 <a name="writing-global-scopes"></a>
 #### Writing Global Scopes

 Writing a global scope is simple.
 First, define a class that implements the `Illuminate\Database\Eloquent\Scope` interface.
-Laravel does not have a conventional location where you should place scope classes, so you are free to place this class in any directory that you wish.
+Lets does not have a conventional location where you should place scope classes, so you are free to place this class in any directory that you wish.

 The `Scope` interface requires you to implement one method: `apply`.
 The `apply` method may add `where` constraints or other types of clauses to the query as needed: